Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 Effect Sizes

 Figure 2: Distribution of absolute Cohen’s d values across all tests per indicator.
-Higher = more practically significant.

 Effect sizes are small across the board — this is financial markets, not physics.
 But “small” is not the same as “useless.”
-A Cohen’s d of 0.3 on a 20-day forward return horizon, applied systematically, represents real edge.
+A Cohen’s d of 0.30 on a 20-day forward return horizon, applied systematically, represents real edge.

 The 25 Best Individual Signals

-These are the tests that survived Bonferroni correction AND had the largest effect sizes:
+These are the tests that survived Bonferroni correction and had the largest effect sizes:

-| Asset | Signal | Horizon | N | Diff (bps) | Cohen’s d |
+| Asset | Signal | Horizon | N | Edge (bps) | Cohen’s d |

 |---|---|---|---|---|---|